attakei/rst-multi-refs/doc/usage.rst

       .. code:: rst

-         :pypi:`rst-multi-refs` provides custom roles to refer for packages of PyPI.
+         :pypi:`rst-package-refs` provides custom roles to refer for packages of PyPI.

    .. tab:: MyST

       .. code:: md

-         {pypi}`rst-multi-refs` provides custom roles to refer for packages of PyPI.
+         {pypi}`rst-package-refs` provides custom roles to refer for packages of PyPI.

 This source is rendered like ths on HTML.

-  :pypi:`rst-multi-refs` provides custom roles to refer for packages of PyPI.
+  :pypi:`rst-package-refs` provides custom roles to refer for packages of PyPI.